surifirstpin/biplus_documentation/docs/README.md

 # Faster and smarter decision making
+Automate the building of sophisticated data mining and predictive models.

+Drive better decision-making through more meaningful and forward-looking insights from your data.
 #### Performance Management
 Easily implement planning solutions and efficient applications to effectively carryout performance with corporate strategic objective.